MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

 caption: Spaghetti and Meatballs
 alt: Bowl of Spaghetti and Meatballs

-description: Pretty basic spaghetti and meatballs recipe.
+description: Spaghetti and meatballs with tomato based sauce.

 tags:
 - food
 - pasta
 ---

-This started as Joshua Weissman's spaghetti and meatballs from his "But Cheaper" series but I changed meatballs and sauce a bit to include things like an Italian soffritto, anchovies, and liverwurst.
-This recipe still has the foundation that his recipe provided but it's changed in a few ways that give it a more developed and traditional flavor that I personally like a bit more.
-I also think it's criminal to have a tomato-based sauce that doesn't include anchovies.
+This recipe consists of two different meatballs.
+One is a more traditional style and the other is a more of a nugget made from ground pork and spices.
+This somewhat started out as a splinter of Joshua Weissman's "Spaghetti and Meatballs, But Better" but gradually grew into a slightly quirkier recipe with the traditional approach of using an Italian soffritto as the foundation for the red sauce.

 # Ingredients
 - Meatballs (large):